PENT Leadership Team

 mojohnson@dcs-cde.ca.gov

 Margot Johnson is an education specialist at the Diagnostic Center, Southern California.
 She is a Board Certified Behavior Analyst (BCBA) and earned her M.A. in Special Education.
-Margot has extensive experience working with students of all ages who have moderate-to -severe disabilities in the public school setting.
-Areas of expertise include curriculum and instructional techniques for students with moderate-to-severe disabilities, programming for transition-age students, and positive behavioral interventions for students who exhibit significant behavioral challenges.
+Margot has extensive experience working with students of all ages who have extensive support needs in the public school setting.
+Areas of expertise include curriculum and instructional techniques for students with extensive support needs, programming for transition-age students, and positive behavioral interventions for students who exhibit significant behavioral challenges.
 She is currently a member of the PENT Leadership Team and the California Association of Behavior Analysis.

 Martin Miramontes, M.A., BCBA